 The Club fully accepts its legal and moral obligations to exercise its duty and care and to protect all young persons and vulnerable adults participating in its activities, and to safeguard their welfare.
 The Club is committed to do this by acknowledging that:

-(i) The welfare of the young person or vulnerable adult is paramount.
+a.
+The welfare of the young person or vulnerable adult is paramount.

-(ii) Each young person or vulnerable adult, irrespective of age, religion, race or disability, has the right to protection from abuse.
+b.
+Each young person or vulnerable adult, irrespective of age, religion, race or disability, has the right to protection from abuse.

-(a) All allegations of abuse are taken seriously.
+(i) All allegations of abuse are taken seriously.

-(b) The response to them is swift and appropriate.
+(ii) The response to them is swift and appropriate.

-(c) The effectiveness of The Club's policy is reviewed annually,
+(iii The effectiveness of The Club's policy is reviewed annually,

-(d) The Safeguarding Officer shall be appointed by the Management Committee to whom members, parents or carers can address any concerns.
+(iv) The Safeguarding Officer shall be appointed by the Management Committee to whom members, parents or carers can address any concerns.

 14. DISCIPLINE AND APPEALS PROCEDURE

-All references to Committee under this section shall be taken to mean the Management Committee).
+All references to Committee under this section shall be taken to mean the Management Committee.

-(a) If a member wishes to complain about an offence, he/she should raise this in a letter to the Secretary who will start an “Initial Inquiry”.
+a.
+If a member wishes to complain about an offence, he/she should raise this in a letter to the Secretary who will start an “Initial Inquiry”.

+b.
 An initial inquiry will be held by the Committee to establish whether or not there is a case to answer.
 It is not essential for the alleged offender to be present at this stage, although he/she will be made aware that they are being investigated and the reason for the investigation.
 The minutes of this inquiry will be recorded in writing.

-If the initial inquiry determines that there is a case to answer, the alleged offender will be advised of the allegation against him/her, in writing, by the Honorary Secretary and invited to attend a hearing by the Committee.
+c.
+If the initial inquiry determines that there is a case to answer, the alleged offender will be advised of the allegation against him/her, in writing, by the Secretary and invited to attend a hearing by the Committee.
 The alleged offender will be informed that he/she has a right to be represented at the hearing.
 At the hearing, the Committee will reiterate the allegations, allowing the alleged offender to answer, and then ask whatever questions are deemed to be relevant, both the questions and answers will be recorded.
 The hearing will also hear evidence from any witnesses.
 The minutes of this hearing will be recorded in writing.
 Having heard all the evidence, the Committee will determine whether the offender is guilty of the offence or not.
 If it decides guilty, it will then determine what action if any, is to be taken.
 (It is important that any action is seen to be what a fair and reasonable person would deem appropriate having regard to the offence committed).

 (i) Details of the offence.